-Road Warriors: Tucson Sugar Skulls defeat defending IFL champ Northern Arizona in Prescott
+Road warriors: Tucson Sugar Skulls defeat defending IFL champ Northern Arizona in Prescott

 Tucson shut out the defending IFL champion in the fourth quarter in addition to scoring 14 points to escape with a two-touchdown victory.

-The Sugar Skulls (7-5) host the Vegas Knight Hawks (4-9) at Tucson Arena on Saturday at 6:05 p.m., which will also be televised on CW Tucson and the IFL YouTube page.
+The Sugar Skulls (7-5) host the Vegas Knight Hawks (4-9) at Tucson Arena on Saturday at 6:05 p.m.
+The game will be televised on CW Tucson and the IFL YouTube channel.

 Contact sports producer Justin Spears at jspears@tucson.com.
 On Twitter: @JustinESports